richardreiter/melo-merch/README.md

   - The Checkout Page features the order summary to the right.
   - A form to the left which users need to fill out with their personal details, delivery address and card payment information, in order to complete their order.
-  - If the shopper hasn't got an account they can create one or login to save their personal details.
+  - If the shopper hasn't got an account, they can create one or login to save their personal details.
   - The user can click on the Adjust cart button if they wish to make any last minute amendments.
-  - If the user clicks on the Complete Order button they are redirected to the Checkout Success Page.
+  - If the user clicks on the Complete Order button, they are redirected to the Checkout Success Page.

 ![Checkout Page](media/docs/mm-checkout-page.png)